Land, climate and vegetation

 Starring on stamps

-Between 1901 and 2009 Mt Taranaki appeared on 25 individual New Zealand postage stamp designs.
-Few other topographic features in New Zealand have achieved such coverage.
+Between 1901 and 2009 Mt Taranaki appeared on 25 different New Zealand postage stamps.
+Few topographic features have achieved such coverage.

 European settlement and conflict

-In 1881 the Māori settlement of Parihaka – the centre of a passive-resistance campaign against land loss – was invaded by government troops.
+In 1881 the Māori settlement of Parihaka – the centre of a passive-resistance campaign against the loss of land – was invaded by government troops.

 In the 2000s the dairy industry remained the basis of the region’s economy.
 The oil industry’s substantial economic input since the 1960s has helped to shield Taranaki’s economy from the impact of fluctuating dairy and wool prices.

-A combination of regional identity, isolation and innovation has led to a ‘can-do’ and ‘go-it-alone’ attitude in Taranaki’s people and local authorities, as well as a certain amount of parochialism.
+A combination of regional identity, isolation and innovation fostered a ‘can-do’ and ‘go-it-alone’ attitude in Taranaki’s people and local authorities, as well as a certain amount of parochialism.